GordoNice/fitsgeo/README.md

 ## FitsGeo

-**FitsGeo** is a Python module simplifying time consuming part of work related to geometry development in particle transport Monte Carlo code **PHITS** (other codes can be added in future releases).
+**FitsGeo** is a Python package simplifying time consuming part of work related to geometry development in particle transport Monte Carlo code **PHITS** (other codes can be added in future releases).
 We assume that user need to create an input file for PHITS code for his future research.
 Default way of creation